The City of Barcelona

 Courses and Internships

 This is a program designed for students from absolute beginners to advanced Spanish levels.
-Students will take 6 credits of Spanish language, 3 credits of the Director's course, and either 3 to 6 credits of elective courses in Spanish culture or an internship in Spanish or English.
+Students will take 6 credits of Spanish language, 3 credits of the Director's course, and either 3 to 6 credits of elective courses in Spanish culture or a 6 credit internship in Spanish or English.
 A minimum of 12 credit hours must be taken each semester.
 Students enrolled in the internship option will take 15 credit hours.

 - Spanish Language and Grammar (6 credits)